shadow-cljs/shadow-cljs.org/markdown/introduction.md

                               :build-options {:manifest-name "assets.edn"}}}}}
 ```

-Afer compilation, two files will be generated in `dist/` with names:
+After compilation, two files will be generated in `dist/` with names:

 ```
 =>> l dist/